romaingd/angler/README.md

 ## Key features

 - Fast
   - Rust binary, no intermediate VM
   - Concurrency across and within hooks
   - Pre-computed exact commands to run
 - Simple
   - Human-readable expansion of each hook
   - Local / global install
   - No need for a repo-side manifest
   - Display only failing hooks
   - Monorepo support (?) - Check pre-commit issues
   - Sourceable multi-part config (?) - Check pre-commit issues on the matter
   - CLI add/remove/stats + autocompletion (?)

+## Parallel execution

+### First round: full parallelism

+#### Snapshot Stage

+- Take a snapshot of all files to be modified before any hooks run
+- This serves as the "base state" that can be restored if needed

+#### Isolated Execution Environment

+- Each hook operates on a temporary copy of the files
+- Modifications are made to these copies, not the original files
+- This prevents partial modifications from being visible to other hooks

+#### Change Recording

+- Track all modifications made by each hook
+- Store these as "proposed changes" rather than applying them directly

+#### Validation Phase

+- After a hook completes, validate that its changes are compatible with changes from other hooks
+- Detect potential conflicts (same line modified differently by multiple hooks)

+### Second round: Sequential Fallback

+When conflicts are detected in parallel execution, rather than simply failing or discarding all changes, fall back to sequential.
+This preserves the automatic fixing behavior users expect.

+### Smart Ordering

+- Learn from conflict patterns to optimize future runs
+- Store information about which hooks conflict with each other
+- Automatically adjust execution strategy on subsequent runs

 ## Similar tools